Skip to main content

 Filing Requirements

-A city or town should email all required reports to asd@azauditor.gov.
-The city’s or town’s auditors must sign the independent accountants’ report and the city’s or town’s designated CFO must sign or include a digital e-signature on the AELR—Part I.
+A city or town should securely submit all required reports to us using this ShareFile link.
+If you have any questions or need help creating a ShareFile account, please contact the Accountability Services Division, at asd@azauditor.gov or (602) 977-2796.
+The city’s or town’s auditors must sign the independent accountants’ report and the city’s or town’s designated CFO must sign or include a digital e-signature on the AELR—Part I. We will not accept an AELR as complete without a current CFO form and resolution.

 A.R.S. §41-1279.07(E) requires a city’s or town’s governing body (city or town council) to annually designate a chief fiscal officer (CFO) to officially submit the AELR on the governing body’s behalf.